hoangtan2002/gateway/README.md

 To use:

-create a file name keyed_file
+- Create a file name keyed_file
-put your Ada username and key into the file run main.py
+- Put your Ada username and key into the file
+- Put your own label and Keras model
+- Run main.py